HOW TO CHOOSE A SENIOR LIVING COMMUNITY

 Tip #1 Determine the appropriate level of care you or a loved one needs.

 It’s important to understand the different types of senior living options that are available and the types of services and care they offer.
-From independent living to memory care to short term rehab there are options for each resident’s unique needs.
-If you are unclear which setting might best serve your needs, talk to the admission counselor, they are a wealth of information and can help you understand your options.
+From independent living communities to memory care and assisted living communities, there are options for each resident’s unique needs.
+If you are unclear which setting might best serve your needs, talk to the admission counselor; they are a wealth of information and can help you understand your options.
 To read more about the levels of care read this article.

 Tip #2 Tour